-The concessional (before-tax) contribution cap was \$27,500 for the 2021/2022 tax year and will continue to be \$27,500 for the 2022/23 tax year.
+From 1 July 2021, the concessional contributions cap is \$27,500.
 Consider boosting your super by making before-tax contributions via salary sacrifice and benefiting from tax savings.

 Start saving now and you can get the added benefit of compounding interest - earn interest on not only the money in your account, but on the interest you have already earned.